Township Testing Schedule

 Summary of Current Initial and Final Nitrate Testing for Private Wells

-- Map of Township Testing Program Initial Nitrate Testing Results May 2020 (PDF)
+- Township Testing Program Initial Nitrate Testing Results May 2022-MAP (PDF)

-- Table of Initial Nitrate Testing Results for Private Wells May 2020 (PDF)
+- Nitrate Testing Final Results for Private Wells May 2022-TABLE (PDF)

 The most recent reports are listed below.
 To see all reports visit Township Testing Schedule and Results.